 One of the leading academic institutions in the Northeast, DelVal is a small, close-knit university known for its innovative use of experiential (hands-on) learning.
 The approach began over a century ago, inspired by our founder’s focus on “science with practice.”

 In 1896, visionary scholar, educator and activist Joseph Krauskopf founded the National Farm School based on the idea of “science with practice” -- the combination of classroom learning and hands-on experience.
-Today, as Delaware Valley University, the institution offers 28 undergraduate majors in the natural sciences, business, and humanities; more than seven master's degrees; and a doctoral degree.
+Today, as Delaware Valley University, the institution offers 28 undergraduate majors in the natural sciences, business, and humanities; more than nine master's degrees; and a doctoral degree.
 Yet after more than a century, DelVal continues to define and refine “science with practice” – known today as “experiential learning.”
 We call it E360, and it defines our curriculum from the first day of freshman year.